brunoscopelliti/brunoscopelliti.com/www/content/blog/how-to-defer-route-definition-in-an-angularjs-web-app.md

 Now, to get the other routes, the first step is to query the server to get the data.

-This should be done as soon as possible; and for this reason the best solution is to use the `run` method to register a callback that is executed when the injector is done loading all modules.
+This should be done as soon as possible; and for this reason the best solution is to usethe `run` method to register a callback that is executed when the injector is done loading all modules.

 ```js
 app.run(["$rootScope", "$http", "$route",